OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/cloudsmith-feed.md

 ![create a new organization](images/cloudsmith-new-org.png "width=500")

-This will take you to the "Create Organization" form.
+This will take you to the **Create Organization** form.
 You are required to enter a name for your Organization and a primary email address before creating your Organization (the organization name is checked to ensure it's unique before creating it).

 ![create a new organization](images/cloudsmith-create-org.png "width=500")